julian-molina/Documentation/docs/_includes/network/production-environment.md

 <!--------------------------------------------- CONTENT starts -->

+Superalgos aims to provide a flexible and robust strategy-deployment toolbox.

-If you work with multiple markets, multiple exchanges, or multiple trading systems, it is recommended to organize your live trading sessions below the production environment node.
+If you work with multiple markets, multiple exchanges, or multiple trading systems, it is recommended to organize your forward testing and live trading sessions below the production environment node.

 <!--------------------------------------------- CONTENT ends -->